NATIONAL BATTERY DAY

 Over time, various scientists and inventors developed gradual improvements to the battery.
 In 1896, the National Carbon Company (later known as the Eveready Battery Company) manufactured the first commercially available battery called the Columbia.
 Two years later, National Carbon Company introduced the first D-sized battery for the first flashlight.

 Until 1957, watches needed to be wound routinely to keep time.
 Then in 1957, the Hamilton Watch Company introduced the first battery-operated watch.

 Today batteries are available for numerous purposes.
-In our modern age, portable electricity isn’t something we think about every day because it is so easily accessible.
+In our modern age, portable electricity isn’t something we think about every day because it is easily accessible.
 We charge the batteries on our phones by using the batteries in our cars as we travel down the road.
 We even have portable chargers that can charge our batteries where ever we are.
 The variety of batteries change every day.
 Solar batteries recharge daily and store power in cells.
 They come in numerous sizes, too.

 HOW TO OBSERVE #NationalBatteryDay

 How many batteries do you rely on in your life?
 From your car to your smoke detectors, batteries are everywhere.
 Count the items in your home that use batteries.
 How often do you buy them?
 Do you have a battery charger?
 Don’t forget, our phones, watches, hearing aids, and many more items all use batteries.
 Medical devices rely on them to keep people alive, too.
 They monitor our children as they sleep, and they serve as backup systems for our security and safety.